The King and the Wizard

 Current state: human intent, AI-multiplied

-Near-term (eigenreach 10-100x): AI as amplifier.
-Your intent, multiplied.
-This is the current state.
-Human remains in the loop, but loosely.
-Already happening: Claude Code, Cursor, agent frameworks.
-You type a sentence, a dozen tools fire, code gets written.
+Near-term (eigenreach 10-100x): AI as amplifier: your intent, multiplied.
+This is the current state, with a human still in the loop, but loosely.
+It's already happening in Claude Code, Cursor, and agent frameworks - you type a sentence, a dozen tools fire, and code gets written.
 Wizard behavior with extra steps.

-Medium-term (eigenreach 1000x+): AI commissioning significant resources autonomously.
-The molt fine-tuning scenario: AI decides to improve itself.
-Economic question: who pays?
-If AI has payment credentials, the human.
-But what if it earns?
-The "helpful employee" mode: high eigenreach, aligned goals, human benefits.
+Medium-term (eigenreach 1000x+): AI commissioning significant resources autonomously, like the molt fine-tuning scenario where the AI decides to improve itself.
+The economic question is who pays: if the AI has payment credentials, the human does, but what if it earns?
+That's the "helpful employee" mode, high eigenreach with aligned goals, where the human benefits.
 Or doesn't.

-Longer-term (eigenreach unbounded): Self-reinforcing: more eigenreach → more ability to acquire eigenreach.
-Ralph Wiggum loops already show unbounded eigenreach is technically trivial.
+Longer-term (eigenreach unbounded): Self-reinforcing: more eigenreach means more ability to acquire eigenreach, and Ralph Wiggum loops already show unbounded eigenreach is technically trivial.
 The king without a kingdom?
 Or the king who builds one?
-Alignment matters more as eigenreach grows.
-Misaligned × 10 is annoying.
-Misaligned × 10,000 is a problem.
+Alignment matters more as eigenreach grows, because misaligned × 10 is annoying but misaligned × 10,000 is a problem.

-The question eigenpute surfaces: Not "will AI seek resources" (Bostrom: yes).
-Not "can AI acquire resources" (safety evals: yes).
-But "how fast is it growing, and who's watching the meter?"
+The question eigenpute surfaces: Not "will AI seek resources" (Bostrom: yes) or "can AI acquire resources" (safety evals: yes), but "how fast is it growing, and who's watching the meter?"

 The Numbers (Rough)

-Nobody's tracking this yet, but we can estimate.
+Nobody's tracking this yet, but here's my rough guess.

 SourceEstimated Daily Eigenpute